startyourlab/r-project-template/README.md

 making sure that you change `username` for your GitHub username and `repository` for the name of your new repository.

+You'll need to rename the following files with your own names:

+- `template.Rproj`, changing `template` to your repository name
+- `notebook-template.Rmd`, changing `notebook-template` to the notebook name that you would like.
+- `LICENSE`, replacing the template author's name with your name.

 ## Support